crmepham/Weather-Application/README.md

 <h2>Introduction</h2>
 This is a project I was required to do in the second year of my BSc Applied Computing degree.
 It is a weather application that displays weather information to users and includes an API for other developers to use the features included.
 <h2>Functionality<h2>
 <h3>Settings</h3>
-1. Set your desired temperature (Celcius/Fahrenheit).
+1. Set your desired temperature (Celcius/Fahrenheit)
-2. Set your default location by providing the Postal/Zip code.
+2. Set your default location by providing the Postal/Zip code

 <h3>Text search</h3>
 Seach for a location using any or all of the search criteria available.
 If it finds the location it will provide the weather information for that location as well as center the map at this new location.